flumeapp/help.flumeapp.com/views/conversations/info.md

 ### Naming Group Conversations

 By default, a group conversation will be given the name of every member in the group.
+You can give a group conversation a custom name ([up to 20 characters](/misc/limits.md)) if you prefer.

 To rename a group conversation:

-- Type a group name where the placeholder "Group name…".
-A [limit of 20 characters](/misc/limits.md) applies and press <kbd>ENTER/RETURN</kbd> to confirm.
+- Type a group name where the placeholder "Group name…" and press <kbd>ENTER/RETURN</kbd> to confirm.

 _Note: One-on-one conversations cannot be named, and it is not possible to rename a group that already has a name._